paarth1995/casetext/README.md

 ## Pipeline Overview

-The pipelien is built using CircleCI.
+The pipeline is built using CircleCI.
 It runs the following steps :

 1. Checkout code
 2. Installs poetry